theAmbassadorsLAB/Timesync-Client/README.md

 ===

-<a name="client.registerhandler"></a>**registerHandler** (type, listener) : Client
+<a name="client.registerhandler"></a>**registerHandler** (type, handler) : Client
-Method to register event handlers.
+Method to register Message handlers.
 For a full list of supported events please see the Events section.

 Parameters:
 - type : String
-- listener : Function
+- handler : Function

 Returns:
 - Client